BeanieODM/beanie/README.md

     price: Indexed(float)              # You can also specify that a field should correspond to an index
     category: Category                 # You can include pydantic models as well

-# Beanie is fully asynchronous, so we will access it from an async fucntion
+# Beanie is fully asynchronous, so we will access it from an async function
 async def example():
     # Beanie uses Motor under the hood
     client = motor.motor_asyncio.AsyncIOMotorClient("mongodb://user:pass@host:27017")